amelbdj/amelbdj/README.md

 ## A Bit About Me
 - 🏀 Basketball fan and content creator (@warrow_yt)
 - 💻 Always learning new coding skills and frameworks
-- 🎮 Gamer and creator of the PlayMate project
 - 🎨 Creative side: building LEGO projects and designing apps
 - ☕ Not really a coffee person
 - 😄 Fun fact: I’m building a LEGO version of Luffy’s hat